qgears/log-malloc-simple/README.md

  * (reset - clear all log entries cached by the analyzer)
  * print - print current allocation status (since last reset/on) to stdout
  * save <filename> - print current allocation status (since last reset/on) to file
+ * snapshot <filename> - save all current stored allocations into a file (see compare below)

 The analysed data output is in text format.
 After a short summary all not-freed allocations are listed.
 These entries are ordered and summarised by the identifier of the instruction (library+pointer) calling the allocation method.
 The textual output of the same program in different moments may be compared to each other using text comparing tools to find leaks.
 (A single call from each allocator calling instruction is printed as an example in the output but this does not mean that it is the only possible stack trace that calls this leaking method.):